open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 | `messaging.kafka.client_id` | Client Id for the Consumer or Producer that is handling the message. |
 | `messaging.kafka.partition` | Partition the message is sent to. |

+For Apache Kafka producers, `peer.service` should be set to the name of the broker or external service the message will be sent to.
+Consumers should set `service.name` as the Resource receiving the message.
+The value should match `peer.service` set by a Producer.

 ## Examples

 ### Topic with multiple consumers